 It is against this background that John William and Margaret Hope, my grandfather and grandmother, together with their five children; Eva (b.1908), Walter (b.1909), Elsie (b.1911), John (b.1913) and George (b.1914), my father, arrived in South Yorkshire in 1916.
 They spent a short time at Edlington, south west of Doncaster, where a new colliery, Yorkshire Main, had been recently established, before moving to Askern, situated 8 miles north of Doncaster.
-However, by 1918, they were resident in Norton, in a newly-built terraced house at the east end of the village, before moving to Woodbine Cottage, a house with land near the centre of the village, which had previously been the George & Dragon Inn, a poultry farm and residence of the driver of a horse and trap.
+However, by 1918, they were resident in Norton, for a few months in a newly-built terraced house at the bottom (east) end of the village, before moving to Woodbine Cottage, a house with land near the centre of the village, which had previously been the George & Dragon Inn, a poultry farm and residence of the hirer of a horse and trap.
 Here, three more children, Douglas (b.1918), Margaret (b.1920) and Alfred (b.1922), were born.
 They erected greenhouses on the attached land and created a market garden for the growing of vegetables, soft fruit and flowers, and built a shop next to the house.
 My grandfather would tend the market garden whilst my grandmother ran the grocers shop, assisted by her eldest daughter (Eva).
 My father (George) would help in the market garden and cycle to the station at Smeaton to collect fish from the daily fish train that ran from Hull to Barnsley and Sheffield.
 To find out more about Norton at the beginning of the 20th century, you will have to read the next post!